Panshul-Jindal/Scribbler-Hackaton/README.md

       <li>
         Click the Process button to analyze facial expressions
       <li>
-        Click the J.V. button to analyze facial expressions and get a response based on detected emotions.
+        Click the Change My Mood button to analyze facial expressions and get a response based on detected emotions.
       </li>
     </ul>
   </li>